aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - **content origins**: Content origins are the specific AWS service you want to cache content for, caching requests from a region-based service like Lambda, S3, EC2, or a load balancer and then distributing the cache globally via edge locations.
 - **cache policies**: You can create cache policies to decide how content gets cached and connect different caching policies to different distribution patterns.

+> [!NOTE]
-The great thing about cloudfront is that it works with any AWS service that produces a public IP, like lambda, S3, load balancers, route 53, etc. so you can not only cache bucket objects but also server requests.
+> The great thing about cloudfront is that it works with any AWS service that produces a public IP, like lambda, S3, load balancers, route 53, etc. so you can not only cache bucket objects but also server requests.

 #### Creating a cloudfront distribution